Guidelines for abstracts submission

 - Abbreviations may be used if standard or if spelled out and defined at the first use (put in parentheses immediately after the first mention of a term or phrase).
 Compounds should be mentioned with the generic name, in lower cases.

-- Abstracts may include tables, graphics and pictures (incl. in max. count of 2750 characters).
+- Abstracts may include tables (incl. in max. count of 2750 characters) and graphics and pictures (max.
+4 per abstract).

 - The max. size of an image is 1,5 MB.